Beginner guitar exercises to get you focused on what really matters.

 Examples: Em – Am, Am – C, C – G, Am – C – Em, C – G – Am – Em, etc.

-In this exercise we’ll be combining together what we’ve learned in the three preceding exercises:
+In this beginner guitar exercise, we’ll be combining together what we’ve learned in the three preceding exercises:

 You will be strumming a chord in a rhythm and then changing to other chords, keeping the same rhythm.